 1.Frequent exposure to heat

-Do you sit for a long period of time (e.g. long-distance driver) or are you an avid cyclist?
-Do you use hot tubs or heated car seats?
-Or wear tight underwear?
-All of these factors can have a detrimental effect on normal sperm production.
-The testicles are located outside the body in the scrotum rather than in the abdomen like the ovaries to keep sperm cool, studies show that actions or activities that raise testicular temperature can decrease sperm count.
+Do you sit for a long period of time (e.g. long-distance driver, avid cyclist)?
+Do you use hot tubs, heated car seats or wear tight underwear?
+All of these factors can effect normal sperm production.
+The testicles are located outside the body in the scrotum to keep sperm cool.
+Studies show that actions or activities that raise testicular temperature can decrease sperm count.

 3.Exposure to chemicals

 Sperm health can be affected by overexposure to certain environmental elements, such as industrial chemicals (e.g. benzenes, toluene), pesticides and heavy metals.
 A 2015 Harvard study revealed that men who ate fruits and vegetables with higher levels of pesticide residues (e.g. strawberries, spinach, peppers) had lower sperm counts and lower percentages of normal sperm than those who ate produce with lower pesticide levels.